 (النسخة العربية)

-Oman remained in third place with 449 points.
-Bahrain came in fourth place with a score of 434, followed by the United Arab Emirates in fifth place with a score of 330, and Saudi Arabia in last place with a score of 255.
+The Kingdom of Bahrain came in fourth place with a score of (434 points), then the United Arab Emirates in fifth place with a score of (337 points), and the Kingdom of Saudi Arabia ranked last with a score of (270 points).

-The results of the GCCPPI reveal that the Gulf states tend to converge in the patterns of running political systems and in the laws and executive mechanisms in the management of public affairs, which may indicate that there is an interchange of practises or an inter-influence due to the similarity of systems of government and the similarities of social structures.
+The results of the previous six years indicate the trend of the GCC States towards convergence in the patterns of running political systems and in the laws and executive mechanisms in the management of public affairs, which leads to the conclusion that there is an exchange of experiences or an interinfluence due to the similarity of governance systems and the convergence of social structures.
+While Kuwait, Qatar and Bahrain have seen declines in the governance of elected institutions, the UAE and Saudi Arabia have made significant progress in the areas of women’s empowerment, youth engagement, and facilitation of civil society institutions.

-While GCC governments seek to empower their citizens in the developmental, economic and social fields, there are no visible signs of allowing organised political action or easing restrictions on freedom of opinion and expression, as the formation of political parties, the availability of opposition tools and the safety of political practitioners continue to pose serious challenges in all GCC countries.
-With the exception of Bahrain, the rest of the Gulf states criminalize or do not legalize the formation of political parties.
+The formation of political organizations, the availability of opposition means, and ensuring the safety of activists remain serious challenges across GCC countries.
+With the exception of Bahrain, the rest of the GCC states criminalize or do not legalize the formation of political organizations.

-Despite the increasing number of civil society organisations established in the GCC States, the powers and roles of these institutions appear to be limited or reducing, and the laws regulating the action of these institutions impose severe restrictions on the activities and sources of funding.
+Despite the increasing number of civil society organizations established in the GCC States, the powers and roles of these institutions appear to be limited or curbed, and the laws regulating the work of these institutions impose severe restrictions on the activities and sources of funding.

 State of Kuwait results summary